trifork/cheetah-lib-shared-dotnet/docs/articles/Cheetah.Kafka/TestingWithCheetahKafka.md

-# Testing using Cheetah.Kafka
+# Testing with Cheetah.Kafka

 In order to easily test other components which communicate with Kafka, Cheetah.Kafka includes a simple way to generate test clients that can be used to verify the behavior of other components.

----
-**WARNING**
+> [!CAUTION]

-The clients generated using the methods described here are intended to be short-lived and used solely for testing purposes.
+> The clients generated using the methods described here are intended to be short-lived and used solely for testing purposes.
 They have not been tested to work in long-running applications and should not be used in production scenarios.
 Instead, use the clients registered through `serviceCollection.AddCheetahKafka()`;

----

 To get started we first create a `KafkaTestClientFactory`.
-This requires either a `KafkaConfig` instance or an `IConfiguration` with the same configuration requirements as described in [Using Cheetah.Kafka | Configuration](/docs/articles/UsingCheetahKafka.md#configuration).
+This requires either a `KafkaConfig` instance or an `IConfiguration` with the same configuration requirements as described in [Using Cheetah.Kafka | Configuration](/articles/Cheetah.Kafka/UsingCheetahKafka.html#configuration).

 ```csharp
 var configuration = new ConfigurationBuilder()